(keep reading to learn what happened)

 Spanish Pavillion Address: 31 Harrison Ave Harrison, New Jersey 07029

-Though the Spanish Pavillion Kitchen Nightmares episode aired on January 21, 2011, but the actual filming and Gordon Ramsay’s visit took place in November 2010.
+Though the Spanish Pavillion Kitchen Nightmares episode aired on January 21, 2011, the actual filming and Gordon Ramsay’s visit took place in November 2010.

-After Antonio retired, he left the restaurant to his daughter, Balbina, and grandsons, Michael and Jerry.
+After Antonio retired in 1996, he left the restaurant to his daughter, Balbina, and grandsons, Michael and Jerry.

 One of the biggest reasons why the restaurant is struggling is simply because customers do not like the food.

 Antonio’s daughter and grandsons have also shown lack of interest in the business.